-Fast-digesting carbs are effective after a workout, to help replenish your muscles' depleted glycogen stores, or before a workout, if you need a quick boost of energy but don't have time for a meal.
+Fast-digesting carbs are effective after a workout, to help replenish your muscles' depleted glycogen stores, or if you need a quick boost of energy but don't have time for a meal.
 Also known as high glycemic index carbs, fast-digesting carbs come in several forms, which include natural, whole foods, and processed or packaged foods.
 The glycemic index of a food indicates how quickly it increases your blood sugar levels after you eat it.
-High glycemic index foods tend to spike your blood sugar very quickly, which is why they give you such an energy boost.
+High glycemic index (GI) foods tend to spike your blood sugar very quickly, which is why they give you such an energy boost.

 Go With the Grain